Configure Google Workspace as an identity provider for Snowflake SSO

 docker ps

-SSH into the container
+SSH into the developer-tools container to interact with it directly

 docker exec -it developer-tools /bin/bash